Hardcode84/1/README.md

 python -m mindloop.cli.agent
 ```

-Runs an autonomous agent loop driven by the built-in system prompt.
-The agent explores the working directory until it produces a final response.
+Runs an autonomous agent loop with tool use, streaming, and token budgeting.

 ### Log chunker